 + “Should Christian women vote under any circumstances? … No.”

-The view that women are not to teach or have authority over men anywhere at all in public (not just in the worship service) and that men are the God-ordained authority over women in all places also remains within the Churches of Christ, but it is not spoken of often and the view is unrealized by large swaths of the membership.
+The view that women are not to teach or have authority over men anywhere at all in public (not just in the worship service) and that men are the God-ordained authority over women in all places also remains within various pockets of the Churches of Christ, and it is not spoken of often one way or another in most other pockets of the Churches of Christ, and the presence of this view and that it underlies some of the theology is unrealized by large swaths of the membership.
 It was the view advocated publicly by the Churches of Christ most influential persons through at least the early 1900s.

 This is starting to change, as most colleges affiliated with the Churches of Christ now allow women to speak in their chapel services and a small-but-growing number of congregations have women speak in their worship service.